-The aim of the Peer Support Program is to provide opportunities for each student to develop a sense of belonging, a respect for self and others, support and understanding of others, self-esteem, responsible decision making, communication, participation and leadership.
-The aim for the whole school is to promote interaction between all students, enhance school climate and promote co-operation between students.
-It will also encourage friendships, acceptance and understanding of individual differences, develop social skills, promote self-discipline and give the senior students in the school the opportunity to develop leadership skills.
+The Peer Support Program aims to provide opportunities for each student to develop a sense of belonging, a respect for self and others, support and understanding of others, self-esteem, responsible decision making, communication, participation and leadership.
+The whole school aims to promote interaction between all students, enhance school climate, and promote cooperation between students.
+It will also encourage friendships, acceptance and understanding of individual differences, develop social skills, encourage self-discipline and give the senior students in the school the opportunity to develop leadership skills.

-Playground Supervision
+Playground supervision

 Teachers are rostered for supervision duties between 8:50 a.m. and 3:30 p.m.
-Teacher supervision is also provided for children travelling by bus, until the last bus is boarded.
-Bike riders and walkers are required to line up and depart from the back gate closest to the Kindergarten room or in front of the office.
-They will be dismissed by the teacher on duty.
-Bike riders using the front entrance are expected to walk their bikes across the road with the pedestrians, under the supervision of the teacher on duty.
+Teacher supervision is also provided for children travelling by bus until the last bus is boarded.
+Bike riders and walkers must line up and depart from the back gate closest to the Kindergarten room or in front of the office.
+The teacher on duty will dismiss them.
+Bike riders using the front entrance are expected to walk their bikes across the road with the pedestrians under the supervision of the teacher on duty.

-Presentation Night
+Presentation night

-This evening, held at the end of Term 4, is the culmination of all activities held during the year with the sharing and celebration of student achievements.
+This evening, held at the end of Term 4, is the culmination of all activities held during the year to share and celebrate student achievements.
 Students receive class, sporting and other special awards and trophies.

-This evening also provides the opportunity for brief musical and other performances.
+This evening also provides the opportunity for brief musicals and other performances.